 Article on Women Empowerment in India

-Women empowerment has turned into a consuming issue everywhere throughout the world including India since a most recent couple of decades.
-Numerous organizations of United Nations in their reports suggest that women empowerment is very necessary for the all-round development of a country.
+Women empowerment has turned into a consuming issue everywhere throughout the world including India for the most recent couple of decades.
+Numerous organizations of the United Nations in their reports suggest that women empowerment is very necessary for the all-round development of a country.
 Though inequality between men and women is an old issue, empowering women is considered a primary issue in the modern world.
 Thus women empowerment in India has become a contemporary issue to discuss.

 Government Schemes to empower women in India– After the independence different government have taken different steps to empower women in India.
 Various welfare schemes or policies are introduced from time to time for women empowerment in India.
 Some of those major policies are Swadhar (1995), STEP (Support to training and employment program for women2003), National Mission for the empowerment of women (2010) etc. Some more schemes like Beti Bachao Beti Padhao, The Indira Gandhi Matritva Sahyog Yojana, Rajiv Gandhi National Creche Scheme for the children of working mothers are been sponsored by the government to empower women in India.